Advanced features

 Important

-• The buffer durations must satisfy: startBufferDuration ≤ highBufferDuration ≤ maxBufferDuration.
+• The buffer durations must satisfy this relationship: startBufferDuration ≤ highBufferDuration ≤ maxBufferDuration.

-• When the maximum buffer duration (maxBufferDuration) is greater than 5 minutes, the system defaults to a 5-minute duration to prevent excessive memory usage.
+• If the maximum buffer duration (maxBufferDuration) exceeds 5 minutes, the system enforces a 5-minute limit to prevent memory exceptions due to an excessively large buffer.

 AVPConfig *config = [self.player getConfig];